bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 # Join the Community

 If you have any questions or feedback, please join [the BigBlueButton community](https://bigbluebutton.org/support/community/) and post them to the [bigbluebutton-dev](https://groups.google.com/forum/#!forum/bigbluebutton-dev) mailing list.
 We look forward to hearing from you.

 ## Accessibility

-The bigbluebutton html5 client does it’s best to be accessible to as many users as possible regardless of any underlying disability.
+We designed the BigBlueButton HTML5 client to be accessible to as many users as possible regardless of any underlying disability.
 Screen reader compatibility has been provided for two of the most popular and widely used software solutions currently on the market.

   * NVDA (Open Source Software)
   * JAWS (Paid Software)